aftco/aftco.github.io/_posts/2014-04-04-07-46-tigers-take-first-al-central-lead-of-2014.md

 link: http://mlb.mlb.com/mlb/standings/
 ---

-Thanks to a series shortened sweep of the Royals, the Tigers have opened up the 2014 campaign with a .5 game lead over Cleveland and Chicago.
+Thanks to a rain shortened series sweep of the Royals, the Tigers have opened up the 2014 campaign with a .5 game lead over Cleveland and Chicago.